googlecodelabs/cloud-nebulous-serverless/cloud/python/README.md

 Below are the required settings and instructions for all documented deployments.
 The "**TL:DR;**" section at the top of each configuration summarizes the key files (see above) while the table beneath spells out the details.
 No administrative files are listed.

+> NOTE: Serverless deployments (as configured here) use [default service accounts](https://cloud.google.com/iam/docs/service-accounts#default) which provide a broad set of permissions to assist you in getting a working prototype.
+When preparing to launch to production, the Google Cloud team recommends the best practice of "least privileges," and instead use [user-managed service accounts](https://cloud.google.com/iam/docs/service-accounts#user-managed) with the minimal set of permissions allowing your app to function properly.

 ## **Local Flask server (Python 2)**